 The annual Mini-Sapa Celebration, held the first Saturday of October in Oberlin, is coordinated by the Decatur County Museum Board and observes the Last Indian Raid on Kansas soil in 1878.
 Demonstrations, crafts, food and an old-fashioned entertainment in the Bohemian Hall located on the museum grounds are scheduled events throughout the day.
 For more information contact the museum curator at 785-475-2712.

-The Kansas State Corn Husking Contest, held in Oakley, is an old-fashioned corn husking competition, with eleven divisions and a team event.
+The Oakley Corn Festival and Kansas State Cornhusking Contest, held in Oakley, is an old-fashioned corn husking competition, with eleven divisions and a team event.
 The contest is held the second weekend of October at the Buffalo Bill Cultural Center on US Hwy 83 and 2nd Street.
 Activities include a Cornhusking Contest, Corn Pile Money Hunt, Pumpkin Carving Contest, Corn Toss Contest, Corn Cook Off, and Saturday Evening Banquet.
 The 2020 festival will include the National Cornhusking Contest Championship on Sunday.
 Top huskiers from nine competing states will vie for the national titles in their class.
 For more information call 785-671-1000 or go to http://www.buffalobilloakley.org/annual-events/kansas-state-cornuhusking.